Phelim12/Le-101.Lem_in/README.md

 ## Getting started

-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app:

 ```
 git clone https://github.com/Phelim12/Le-101.Lem_in.git